-Next, pour In the Rice Krispies and stir well so that they are completely covered with the chocolate and quite nice and dark in colour.
+Finally, pour in the Rice Krispies and stir well so that they are completely covered with the chocolate and quite dark in colour.
 I like to leave my mixture quite wet so that it sets lovely and chewy and the chocolate flavour isn’t absorbed too much by the Krispies.

-Place the Krispie mixture into your lined tin and press it down firmly with the back of a spoon.
+Place the mixture into your tin and press it down firmly with the back of a spoon.

-If it’s sticking my tip is to place a sheet of parchment over and press with your hand or with the spoon until level and smooth.
+If it’s sticking, place a sheet of parchment over and press with your hand or with the spoon until level.

-Break up the chocolate into a suitable bowl and melt it in the microwave. keep an eye on it as chocolate burns really easily.
-I usually remove it when the chocolate has softened and then stir until smooth.
-I do it this way for ease but you can use a Bain Marie if you prefer.
+Break up the chocolate into a suitable bowl and melt it in the microwave but remember to keep an eye on it as chocolate gets hot and burns really easily.
+I usually remove it when the chocolate has softened and then stir until smooth for quickness, but you can use a Bain Marie if you prefer.